-Laboratory work to supplement Astronomy 150: identification of constellations and stars, discussion of astronomical methods of observation, and additional work with the telescope and accesso-
+Laboratory work to supplement Astronomy 150: identification of constellations and stars, discussion of astronomical methods of observation, and additional work with the telescope and accessories.

-175ABCD SELECTED TOPICS IN ASTRONOMY
+175ABCD SELECTED TOPICS IN ASTRONOMY 1-3 UNITS

-UC, CSU, Associate Degree Applicable Prerequisite: To be determined by course topic.
-Lecture: Minimum 16-48 hours per semester Laboratory: Minimum 48-144 per semester Current information on selected topics in astronomy.
+Prerequisite: To be determined by course topic.
+Lecture: Minimum 16-48 hours per semester Laboratory: Minimum 48-144 per semester

-246AB SPECIAL PROBLEMS IN ASTRONOMY 247AB
+Current information on selected topics in astronomy.

-1 UNIT 2 UNITS
+246AB SPECIAL PROBLEMS IN ASTRONOMY 1 UNIT 247AB 2 UNITS